markstock/rocktools/README.md

 Also, there are some basic building-block meshes that serve as good initial input to rockdetail:

-* onetri.obj, square.obj - one and two triangles, respectively
+* `onetri.obj`, `square.obj` - one and two triangles, respectively

-* tetra.obj - a starter triangle mesh file describing a tetrahedron
+* `tetra.obj` - a starter triangle mesh file describing a tetrahedron

-* cube.obj - a starter triangle mesh file describing a cube in 12 triangles
+* `cube.obj` - a starter triangle mesh file describing a cube in 12 triangles

-* rook.obj - a Wavefront file of the chesspiece of the same name
+* `rook.obj` - a Wavefront file of the chesspiece of the same name

-* icosahedron.obj - a 20-sided solid, useful for recursively
+* `icosahedron.obj` - a 20-sided solid, useful for recursively
     refining a sphere using rockdetail's `-sph` option